CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/CapabilitySwitchCapability.md

 `func (o *CapabilitySwitchCapability) UnsetPortsSupporting25gSpeed()`

 UnsetPortsSupporting25gSpeed ensures that no value is present for PortsSupporting25gSpeed, not even an explicit nil
+### GetPortsSupporting400gSpeed

+`func (o *CapabilitySwitchCapability) GetPortsSupporting400gSpeed() []CapabilityPortRange`

+GetPortsSupporting400gSpeed returns the PortsSupporting400gSpeed field if non-nil, zero value otherwise.

+### GetPortsSupporting400gSpeedOk

+`func (o *CapabilitySwitchCapability) GetPortsSupporting400gSpeedOk() (*[]CapabilityPortRange, bool)`

+GetPortsSupporting400gSpeedOk returns a tuple with the PortsSupporting400gSpeed field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPortsSupporting400gSpeed

+`func (o *CapabilitySwitchCapability) SetPortsSupporting400gSpeed(v []CapabilityPortRange)`

+SetPortsSupporting400gSpeed sets PortsSupporting400gSpeed field to given value.

+### HasPortsSupporting400gSpeed

+`func (o *CapabilitySwitchCapability) HasPortsSupporting400gSpeed() bool`

+HasPortsSupporting400gSpeed returns a boolean if a field has been set.

+### SetPortsSupporting400gSpeedNil

+`func (o *CapabilitySwitchCapability) SetPortsSupporting400gSpeedNil(b bool)`

+ SetPortsSupporting400gSpeedNil sets the value for PortsSupporting400gSpeed to be an explicit nil

+### UnsetPortsSupporting400gSpeed
+`func (o *CapabilitySwitchCapability) UnsetPortsSupporting400gSpeed()`

+UnsetPortsSupporting400gSpeed ensures that no value is present for PortsSupporting400gSpeed, not even an explicit nil
 ### GetPortsSupporting40gSpeed

 `func (o *CapabilitySwitchCapability) GetPortsSupporting40gSpeed() []CapabilityPortRange`